CSCfi/imagebuilder/README.md

 Deprecated.filename is optional to use.
 Use it if you believe that there might still be files on disk.

 The data in current also accepts custom properties for images.
 [Here's a list of all possible property values you can set](https://docs.openstack.org/glance/victoria/admin/useful-image-properties.html)

+Currently virtio-net multiqueue is enabled by default to improve network performance.
+However if you wish not to use it, then set the image property hw_vif_multiqueue_enabled as false

+Set os_admin_user to the username of the account that needs to be logged in via ssh.

 If you are creating a non-Linux image, in data.current.properties set "os_type" to your operating system.
 As of writing Openstack allows these values to be "linux" or "windows".